Reading time: 8 min.

 Whilst hair loss isn’t directly caused by eczema and conditions like dermatitis, the itchiness can cause people to scratch their heads excessively, causing damage and breakage to the hair.

-Women will inevitably go through menopause in their lifetime, and this process will cause various changes in their organism.
+Women will inevitably go through menopause in their lifetime, and this process will cause various changes in their bodies.
 Menopause tends to affect women over 50, although younger women can also experience it.

-Menopause can affect hair too.
-Some women may experience growth in new places, and others notice thinning.
+In addition to the various bodily changes, menopause can also affect hair.
+Some women may experience hair growth in new places, and others notice hair thinning.
 All in all, more than 50% experience hair loss after going through menopause.
 [8]

 Hair loss is most likely caused by the changing levels of hormones.
 Hair might become finer due to hair follicles shrinking and hair growing more slowly.

 It is unclear whether the loss of hair is permanent.
-Some may experience it shortly with later regrowth, and others may find they lose their hair completely.
+Some may experience it shortly with later hair regrowth, and others may find they lose their hair completely through female pattern baldness.
 In any case, sufferers should contact their doctor to discuss their options.

 Childbirth can have a similar effect on hair due to the hormonal changes mothers go through.